 The code generated from the WSDL file provides an interface to Content Server functions.
 Once available, you can call the functions from your application, as needed.
-These functions, including Java example code, are described in the Content Server Web Services Reference manual.

 Creating Custom Web Services

 With Content Server, you can create web services that map data from any Content Server functions that you want to expose.
 Because of its support for XML, Java, and JSP, the existing Content Server development environment provides a familiar platform for developing web services.
 A supplied tag set enables you to build a SOAP response and stream SOAP encapsulated data to and from applications.
 As with the prepackaged web services, the Content Server delivery capability and page-evaluation pipeline are used to process SOAP requests.
 For web services, the client is a program, not a browser.